baileydibb/thepowerofwords.xyz/README.md

 # The Power of Words
-This repository contains the website for my art project about the power of words.
+This repository contains the all of the files for my website - an art project about the power of words.